 Booking a flight, a taxi, a hotel and a meal could soon become a single transaction, and this will involve customers giving trusted service providers access to their other digital assets.
 These cross-vertical partnerships will require a paradigm shift in terms of data sharing across verticals but have the potential to revolutionize the online – and offline – economies.

 After a year of data-related controversies, not to mention the rollout of GDPR, consumers are increasingly inclined to demand not only greater transparency, but access to and ownership of their digital footprints.

-Empowering users with the tools to manage and eventually monetize their personal information will clearly require new AI-powered approaches to data ethics, analysis and application.
+Empowering users with the tools to manage and eventually monetize their personal information will clearly require new AI-powered approaches to “data ethics” (cio.com: “Digital ethics and privacy emerge as top tech trend to prepare for in 2019: Gartner”), analysis and application.
 With apps like Killi showing the way, the time could be ripe for new business models that give power back to the people to take root.
 Sharing the wealth with consumers represents a win-win, establishing users as motivated stakeholders and encouraging them to happily provide more valuable data.